-This lecture and laboratory course continues to provide

-practical experience in working on the staff of a college newspaper initially undertaken in the basic and intermediate courses.
-Students act as editor, production supervisor, or advertising director-whether solely or on an alternating basis-and help, supervise, and otherwise guide newer students in producing the newspaper.
+This lecture and laboratory course continues to provide practical experience in working on the staff of the college newspaper, building on experience gained in J 4A and J 4B.
+Students serve as editor, production supervisor, advertising director, photo editor, and circulation director--whether solely or on an alternating basis--and otherwise help, direct, and guide new students in producing a newspaper.